-This is part 1 of a 3-part series on digital customer engagement:
+This is the first of a three-part series on digital customer engagement:

 - Part 1 – Transforming Customer Engagement in the Digital Age [you are here]